- Campus Life

 Individuals are urged and encouraged to report all such incidents to the appropriate law enforcement authorities (i.e. Plattsburgh City Police, New York State Police or the Clinton County Sheriffs Department.

-The privilege of using alcoholic beverages is governed by state law and college policy as detailed in Section 3 of the Student Conduct Manual.
+The privilege of using alcoholic beverages is governed by state law and college policy as detailed in Section 3 of the Student Code of Conduct.